Kamiwaza Wanda: Main characters

 Mirai is one of Yuto's friends.
-She is the daughter of a married couple who works on Kirakira First Street at a flower shop.
-Later on, Mirai became a Kamiwaza Power-Shooter after her Kamiwaza teammate Amazing arrived on Earth.
+She is the daughter of a married couple who work on Kirakira First Street at a flower shop.
+Later on, Mirai became a Kamiwaza Power-Shooter after she met the Kamiwaza teammate Amazing on Earth.
 Bug-Hasamin was the first Bugmin Mirai had captured and debugged.
 Railmin is her Promin buddy.
 However, Mirai did not become a Kamiwaza Power-Shooter in the manga series.